-There are many online resources for information and calculators to sort out the math, including a triangle calculator
+There are many online resources for information and calculators to sort out the math, including a triangle calculator.
+The original website’s offerings are now closed, but the info remains available here

 Using the gauge to match the previous post of 4S and 6R per inch the calculation for the pie divided into five triangles breaks down into the web calculator result pictured below: